dreverri/erlang_template_helper/README.md

 # ErlangTemplateHelper

-This library allows one to specify an Erlang config file in JSON.
+This library allows one to specify Erlang config and args files in JSON.
 This is useful when deploying an Erlang application with Chef.
 For example, here is a snippet of a Riak config file specified in JSON:

 ```json
 {